oracle-livelabs/database/ahf/ahf-apply-metadata-and-framework-updates/ahf-apply-metadata-and-framework-updates.md

 ### Objectives

 In this lab, you will:
-* Apply AHF framework and metadata updates
+* Apply AHF metadata and framework updates
-* Query AHF framework and metadata updates
+* Query AHF metadata and framework updates
-* Rollback AHF framework and metadata updates
+* Rollback AHF metadata and framework updates
-* Cleanup AHF metadata backup directories
+* Cleanup backup directories used for AHF metadata and framework updates

 ### Prerequisites